CameronArch/cse15l-lab-reports/LabReport-5.md

 ## Student Reply - Bug Fixed

 Thank you!
-It is woring as expected now.
+It is working as expected now.

 ![Image](StudentFIx.png)

+## The Setup